 What is HelpSealMyRecord.org?

-If you have a criminal record for an offense that was prosecuted by the Hennepin County Attorney’s Office, we may be able to help you get your record sealed by the court.
+If you have a criminal record for an offense that was prosecuted by the Hennepin County Attorney’s Office, we may be able to help you get that record sealed.
 Sealing, or expunging, a criminal record essentially removes it from public view.
 The records aren’t destroyed, but they are hidden, and that can make it easier for you to find a job or secure housing.

 Do I have to pay to get an expungement of my criminal record?

 There is no cost to apply through the HelpSealMyRecord program.
-If you apply by preparing and filing a Petition for Expungement directly with the court, you will have to pay a $300 filing fee or ask the court to waive this fee based on your income.
+If you apply by filing a Petition for Expungement directly with the court, you will have to pay a filing fee or ask the court to waive it based on your income.

 Who can apply?